What is the engagement session all about?

-Adobe has a great tool for color coordinating outfits or design projects. https://color.adobe.com/create/color-wheel/?base=2…
+Adobe has a great tool for seeing and creating color combos.

-I recommend using their “upload a photograph” feature.
-Use a picture of the main outfit pieces that you want to wear.
-Copy it from the company’s official product photo on their website if you can (it will be more color accurate than your cell phone snap).
-Once you’ve uploaded it to Adobe’s color picker you can sample the colors and let the site show you colors that will pair well with it!
+Or EXTRACT COLOR THEMES FROM A PHOTO you upload to the site.
+Use a picture of the main dress or piece that you want to wear.
+Ideally a copy from the company’s official product photo on their website (it will be more color accurate than your cell phone snap).
+Once you’ve uploaded it you can sample the colors and and it will group colors with it.

 What should i wear on my Feet though?

 We’ll likely walk a lot in 2 hours.
 When we’re in parks or gardens I like to go off trail sometimes.
 Be prepared to walk around a bit and possibly get your feet wet or dirty.
 If you opt for heels then have some other shoes or sandals to walk around in if you think it’ll help.
 If you can trounce through sand and/or grass in stilettos then again, by all means, wear them the entire time.

 In the 2 hour or longer sessions there will be ample time for a wardrobe change up, often conducted between location changes.

 What works great is having a casual & a dressy outfit.

 I recommend leaving the wardrobe in your vehicle where possible or have a friend accompany you to carry bags and changes of clothing while we walk and shoot with your hands free.